-If the H-1B petition states that the employee will work offsite at a client location, this may raise questions about whether the employee will truly be working for the petitioning employer, or whether the employer is trying to get around the rules by acting as a "job shop," placing employees on subcontracting assignments.
-The petitioner will need to provide such evidence as a contract agreement, purchase order, and a clear statement that only the petitioner has control over the employee who will be working at the client location.
-Failure to include any of these in the initial visa petition may result in a denial.
+As a result, it required petitioners to provide such evidence as a contract agreement, purchase order, and a clear statement that only the petitioner had control over the employee who would be working at the client location.
+Failure to include any of these in the initial petition often resulted in H-1B denials.

-Typically, the U.S. immigration authorities will not deny a case without plenty of advance warning and a chance to correct the problems.
-If your employer has submitted an H-1B visa petition with USCIS, the agency will likely issue a Request for Evidence (RFE) before a denial.
-If you applied for your H-1B visa at a consulate abroad, it will first issue a 221(g) Request.
+In most cases, U.S. immigration authorities will not deny a case without providing plenty of advance warning and a chance to correct the problems.
+If your employer has submitted an H-1B petition to USCIS, the agency will likely issue a request for evidence (RFE) before a denial.
+If you applied for your H-1B visa at a consulate abroad, it first will issue a 221(g) request.

-A 221(g) Request is similar to the RFE, but depending on the consulate, will be given to the beneficiary after the consular interview, on any color of paper.
+A 221(g) request is similar to the RFE, but depending on the consulate, will be given to the beneficiary after the consular interview.
 It will contain specific instructions for documentation needed and instructions on how to return these items to the U.S. consulate for further processing.
-The 221(g) Request typically does not contain a deadline.
-If the consular officer wishes to conduct a more thorough background check on the beneficiary or the petitioner, it may issue a 221(g) for further administrative processing, in which case you would wait to hear from the U.S. consulate.